mobapedia/sploop-src/raw/README.md

  - app1-4 are from around 2024
  - despite the name, none of these sources are truly "raw" (besides ones labeled appx-RAW). they have all been partially deobfuscated and some slightly modified
  - app7 is an update (built in asset manager)
- - app8,9 are bug fixes
+ - app8 is a bug fix
+ - app9,10 are the same as 8 just recompiled